Doctor Who | |

 See also: List of Doctor Who cast members |

-David Tennant and Catherine Tate will return to the series as the Fourteenth Doctor[5] and Donna Noble, respectively, as part of the 60th anniversary.[6]
-Ncuti Gatwa will appear as the incoming Fifteenth Doctor.[7]
+David Tennant and Catherine Tate will both return to the series as part of the 60th anniversary specials.[6]
+Tennant will appear as the Fourteenth Doctor for the first time while Tate will reprise her role as Donna Noble.[7]
+Ncuti Gatwa will make his debut appearance as the Fifteenth Doctor.[8]

-On 13 June 2022, Davies announced that Neil Patrick Harris would be joining the cast, playing an undisclosed role, in a villainous capacity.[8]
-On 25 December 2022, it was announced that Jacqueline King and Karl Collins are also set to return as Sylvia Noble and Shaun Temple, respectively and that Ruth Madeley would appear as Shirley Anne Bingham.[9][10]
-Yasmin Finney joined the cast for the anniversary, to portray a character named Rose.[11]
-Bernard Cribbins is set to posthumously appear as Wilfred Mott.[12]
+On 13 June 2022, Davies announced that Neil Patrick Harris would be joining the cast, playing an undisclosed role in a villainous capacity.[9]
+On 25 December 2022, it was announced that Jacqueline King and Karl Collins are also set to return as Sylvia Noble and Shaun Temple, respectively, who last appeared in Tennant's final story "The End of Time", and that Ruth Madeley would appear as Shirley Anne Bingham.[10][11]
+Yasmin Finney joined the cast for the anniversary, to portray a character named Rose.[12]
+Bernard Cribbins is set to posthumously appear as Wilfred Mott.[13]

 On 29 July 2021, the BBC announced that Chris Chibnall, who served as executive producer and showrunner of the series since 2018, would depart the series after a run of specials in 2022, alongside Thirteenth Doctor star Jodie Whittaker.[13][14]
 In the BBC press release, Chibnall is quoted as saying: "I wish our successors - whoever the BBC and BBC Studios choose - as much fun as we've had.
 They're in for a treat!"[14]
 The future of the programme was first teased by Piers Wenger on 25 August 2021, when he said an upcoming change for Doctor Who would be "radical".[15]